Scottish Midland Junction Railway: The Caledonian Railway

-From the second decade of the nineteenth century, a number of short railway lines had been operating in Scotland; in most cases these were connected with mineral extraction, and there was little thought to connecting between them to form a network.
+From the 1810s, a number of short railway lines had been operating in Scotland; in most cases these were connected with mineral extraction, and there was little thought to connecting between them to form a network.
 The Stockton and Darlington Railway and the Liverpool and Manchester Railway in England showed that longer railway routes could be worthwhile, and thoughts turned to trunk railways in Scotland, and to connection to the emerging English network.

 In the 1840s business people in Scotland made definite moves which resulted in proposals for trunk lines to connect the central belt of Scotland with England, and in 1845 there was a frenzy of parliamentary bills for Scottish railways.
 The Caledonian Railway was authorised on 12 April 1845 with capital of £1,500,000.
 Its main line was to run between Edinburgh, Glasgow and Carlisle.

 The Caledonian policy was to capture as much territory in Scotland as possible: they foresaw a "Caledonian system" controlled by themselves.
 At this period it was expected that a district could only support one railway line, so that the first to serve an area would secure a near-monopoly.
 Even before authorisation the Caledonian made provisional agreements with the promoters of other lines to lease their railways.
 This was done by agreeing a guaranteed periodical lease payment; it did not require money at the time of making the agreement, but it incurred a financial obligation later.